 "That's very nice of you."

 "Yeah."
-They stand there a few more seconds just looking at eachother.
+They stand silent for a few moments, just looking at each other.
 "Okay.
 I should probably get back to work."
-Lorelai just nods her head, suspiciously, as Jess walks out of the kitchen door and into the backyard to continue cleaning.
-Lorelai peeks into Rory's room to make sure nothing is out of place.
+Lorelai nods as Jess walks out to the back porch.
+She peeks into Rory's room, one more time.

-Later that day, Jess is walking down from the ladder as Rory and Lauren walk up.
-Rory was looking very depressed about this whole bracelet thing, while Lauren just couldn't stop moving.
+Later, Jess is walking down from the ladder when Rory and Lauren walk up.
+Rory was looking very sad about this whole bracelet thing.

 "Talk."
-Jess orders Rory while they both sit down on the steps.
+Jess demands as he and Rory sit down on the steps.

 "I lost my bracelet."
 Rory tells him.